SansGuidon/bookmarks/README.md

 * [Alice Goldfuss](https://sysadvent.blogspot.be/2016/12/day-6-no-more-on-call-martyrs.html) - (2016) No More On-Call Martyrs
 * :star: [**Rob Kinyon**](https://sysadvent.blogspot.be/2016/12/day-10-what-does-operations-do.html) - (2016) What does Operations *do*?
 * [Jennifer Riggins](https://thenewstack.io/call-rotations-best-wake-devs-middle-night) - (2018) On Call Rotations: How Best to Wake Devs Up in the Middle of the Night
+* [Robert Treat](https://sysadvent.blogspot.be/2017/12/day-6-sysadmins-evolution-of-role.html) - (2017) sysadmins - the evolution of a role amidst revolutionary hype.

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog